Level Access

 Link text, also known as a hyperlink or anchor link, is a clickable element on a web page that redirects users to another page, resource, or section of the same page.
 Ideally, the text references relevant information about the topic being discussed on the page it leads to.

-Why is accessible link text important?
+Why is accessible hyperlink text important?

 Using clear and relevant link text is crucial to maintaining the accessibility of your website and meeting web accessibility standards.